AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \aside{
   \autoref{eq:por-conversion-const-1} has a natural symmetry.
-  It's worth noting, but there isn't much to analyze yet.
+  It's worth noting.
+  Later, we'll look into breaking it.
 }

 What's going on here?